Azzuu12/Flower-Classification-Model/README.md

 about 20 epoches and it give roughly 77% accuracy. you can also train the model again and adjust the paramters as you desired.

 ## Note
-all the steps are explained thoroughly inside the jupyter-notebook. to get the gist of the model and how it works , you should read each notes inside the code carefully.
+All the steps are explained thoroughly inside the jupyter-notebook. to get the gist of the model and how it works , you should read each notes inside the code carefully.

 ## Accuracy of the last four epochs
 ![folwer](https://github.com/Azzuu12/Flower-Classification-Model/assets/138709745/ed9643e8-83a6-49db-93b4-c851a93b09b4)